-As Dean of the Cato College of Education at UNC Charlotte, Ellen McIntyre leads 200 faculty and staff and 2,400 students.
+Ellen McIntyre is now the Dean of the College of Education, Health, and Human Sciences at University of Tennessee-Knoxville.
+As Dean of the Cato College of Education at UNC Charlotte from 2013-20, Ellen led 200 faculty and staff and 2,400 students.
 Prior to her appointment at UNC-C, she was the College of Education Department Head at NC State University, a Professor at University of Louisville, and an elementary school teacher.
 Ellen’s research interests are in elementary reading instruction, especially for struggling readers, and effective teacher education.

 What is the greatest challenge our educators face?

 Providing an excellent education for students living in poverty, both urban and rural

 What do you consider your organization's greatest achievement?

 UNC Charlotte provides many first generation college students a degree and economic mobility.
 We do this and simultaneously maintain our excellent status as a research university.

 What quality do you most admire in a school leader?

 A leader who can singularly focus on student achievement within a positive, high energy culture that brings all educators in the building into the vision

 If you could change one thing about public education, what would it be?

 Teachers would make more money and have opportunity for career advancement while staying in the classrooms.
 Opportunity Culture is the closest thing we’ve got to that.